SCOPE OF THIS CHAPTER

 Information from this record should be used proactively to capture evidence within the Performance Management and Development scheme, which consists of a mid-year progress review and an annual performance appraisal.
 The paper record should be placed on the staff's supervision file, and a copy given to the supervisee.
 This is not a record to be placed on LCS.

-During each supervision session the supervisees and supervisors will select which priority cases will be discussed in each session; it is not necessary to discuss every allocated child each session, but each child (that continues to receive a service from CS must be discussed at least once every 3 months, or more frequently should the case require it.
+During each supervision session the supervisees and supervisors will select which priority cases will be discussed in each session; it is not necessary to discuss every allocated child/young person each session, but each child/young person that continues to receive a service from CS must be discussed at least once every 3 months, or more frequently should the case require it.
 In the 0-25 Together Service some cases may be reviewed at 6 monthly intervals; these cases should be agreed by a Team Manager.

 Group Case Supervision

 Group case supervision is held within the Family Safeguarding Service.
-Each child /family is supervised according to risk rating:
+Each child /young person is supervised according to risk rating:

 - Red – Monthly or more frequently if required;